Filter & Align: Leveraging Human Knowledge to Curate Image-Text Data: Conclusion

 \section{Conclusion}

-In this paper, we delve deep into image-text data.
+In this paper, we delve deep into building datasets with high-quality image-text pairs.
 We present COCO-HF, an image-text dataset with human knowledge for alignment, and reveal that human knowledge enhances both data efficiency and visual-textual alignment.
 Scaling up to different datasets, we identify that our method shows significant performance on large-scale and noisy datasets.
 Scaling to various downstream tasks, we discover that leveraging less but high-quality data leads to a greater abundance of fine-grained knowledge and is more suitable for captioning tasks.
 These findings underscore the potential of human knowledge in efficiency and alignment.
-Our findings can significantly enable faster training with better results.
 We hope that our work sheds light on the data-centric and human-centric field in the vision-language community and engages more and deeper exploration.